defold/doc/docs/en/tutorials/war-battles.md

 Unlike the sprite component, which you added directly into the "player" game object, a script component requires that you create a separate file.
 This script file is then used as basis for the script component.

 1. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Script</kbd>.
-Name the new script file "player.script".
+Name the new script file "player" (full name "player.script").
 The script file, pre-filled with template functions, opens up in the editor.

     ![player script](images/war-battles/player_script.png)

 2. Open *main.collection*, <kbd>Right click</kbd> the game object "player" and select <kbd>Add component file</kbd>.
-Pick the new file */main/player.script* as the file to use for the component.
+Pick the new file "/main/player.script" as the file to use for the component.

 You now have a script that runs in the "player" game object.
 It does not do anything yet though.
 Let's start by adding player movement.